agoose77/phd-thesis/content/2400-texat-tpc.md

 To read out all of the channels in a TexAT detector requires 24 AGET chips.
 There are 4 AGET chips on each AsAd (ASIC and Analog to Digital converter) board, which digitises the signals from the SCA memory of the AGET chips using a 12-bit ADC {cite:ps}`pollacco_get_2018`.
 The data from these AsAd boards are collected by a series of CoBo's (Concentration Boards), which timestamp the information and transmit it to the storage infrastructure.

 In order to synchronize the CoBos and generate a global trigger, an additional board called the MuTAnT (MUltiplicity Trigger ANd Time) is used.
+In this context, a _global_ trigger describes a single trigger event derived from multiple CoBo boards.
+The MuTAnT supports multiple kinds (levels) of trigger:
+- Level 0: an external trigger, e.g. from an ancillary detector
+- Level 1: a "multiplicity" trigger which reduces the triggers from each CoBo board into a single trigger.
+- Level 2: a pattern-based trigger that matches the 64-bit hit-pattern from each AGET

+In this experiment, a Level 1 silicon-only trigger was used.

 +++